Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/09-page.md

 </div>

-<span class="label label-info">NOTE:</span> This can be used to fill in "input" elements with data that would be used "most of the time".
+<span class="label label-info">NOTE:</span> This attribute can be used to fill "input" elements with data used "most of the time".